 Best Rosé: Ruinart Brut Rosé

 Adored by French kings and modern-day celebrities, this rosé Champagne by Ruinart is a blend of pinot noir and chardonnay with a fresh, fruity flavor profile.
-Founded in 1729, Ruinart is the first-established house of Champagne and the longest-standing producer of exceptional bubbly.
+Founded in 1729, Ruinart is the oldest established house of Champagne that has exclusively produced exceptional bubbly.

 Ruinart’s Chef de Caves (cellar master), Frédéric Panaïotis, highly recommends serving his intensely aromatic, red-fruited rosé bubbly alongside Peking duck: "The crispy skin and soft meat contrast, the complex and gently spicy flavors, make for a beautiful, refined combination."
 He also suggests fixing up an upside-down vine-ripened tomato and balsamic vinegar pie, with fresh opal basil and shaved 24-month-old Parmigiano.
 “The gentle effervescence [of Ruinart] wraps up the light puff pastry, the acidity and sweetness of the tomatoes,” he says.

 Runner-Up, Best Rosé: Paul Bara Bouzy Brut Rosé Grand Cru